6 Simple Relaxation Techniques for Stress

 While this response is normal and appropriate, it’s not meant to last long.
 Nor is it meant to be triggered multiple times per day.
 Our SNS not only responds to bears, but gets activated by bills, emails, family drama, uncertainty, and change among many other things.
 An overactive or always-turned-on fight or flight response can lead to inflammation, oxidative stress, and reduced immunity.
-It puts us at greater risk for disease, including heart disease, diabetes and dementia.
+It puts us at greater risk for disease, including heart disease, diabetes, dementia and cognitive decline.

 Downregulating the sympathetic nervous system and strengthening it’s partner, the calming parasympathetic nervous system, helps us improve our physical health and live with greater peace of mind.
 The following six simple relaxation techniques are all effective ways of reducing stress.